In this section

 What is alternative dispute resolution?

-Alternative dispute resolution (ADR) means any method of securing or facilitating an out-of-court resolution of a dispute that is carried out by an independent third party, who acts in relation to both parties to the dispute.
+Alternative dispute resolution (ADR) means any method of securing or facilitating an out-of-court resolution of a consumer contract dispute that is carried out by an independent third party, who acts in relation to both parties to the dispute.

-A 'consumer' is an individual acting for purposes that are wholly or mainly outside of that individual's trade, business, craft or profession.
-The ADR Regulations are not applicable to business-to-business contracts.
+The Act is not applicable to business-to-business contracts.
 For example, where a consumer buys a TV from a trader, the legislation would apply; if, however, a garage bought a TV to use in a waiting area, it would not be applicable.

 The ADR landscape

 Many traders are members of, and make good use of, trade association bodies and 'trusted trader' schemes.
-These bodies provide traders with access to ADR schemes where they can escalate a complaint that they are unable to resolve through their own internal complaints procedures.
-In consumer disputes, ADR is compulsory in a number of business sectors.
-For example, for most financial services, consumers can insist that their complaint be decided by the Financial Ombudsman Service.
+These provide traders with access to processes where they can escalate a complaint that they are unable to resolve through their own internal complaints procedures.
+In addition, many businesses are members of the Approved Code Scheme, where access to ADR is mandatory.

 Consumers are generally encouraged to try ADR, even where the trader's use of such mechanisms is voluntary.
 An agreement by both parties to use ADR to solve a dispute can help maintain the business relationship, as well as show the consumer that the trader is willing to find a resolution.
 However, a trader cannot compel a consumer to use ADR.